In 2018, you'll be able throw more cords into your junk drawer

 Sure, you can still plug headphones into an Apple Lightning port or a Google Pixel 2 USB-C port with the help of a dongle.
 But Apple would rather you buy a $159 set of wireless AirPods, and Google would steer you to its competing $159 Pixel Buds.
 Google doesn't even include earbuds in the Pixel 2 box.

 Unfortunately, high-quality earbuds with Bluetooth can be expensive.
-They can be inconvenient to pair with your phone or laptop and can be saddled with short battery life.
+They can be inconvenient to pair with your smartphone or laptop and can suffer from short battery life.
 You also have to worry about losing the charging case if you buy a premium set such as AirPods, Pixel Buds or Samsung's $200 Gear IconX wireless earbuds.

 And another thing: "The quality of audio is less good than for a wired headset because audio is recompressed over the Bluetooth connection," Fogg said.
 The industry group working on Bluetooth has lowered power requirements and is working on better sound for music, but for now audiophiles should proceed with caution.